Here are some frequently asked questions about CP, this list will no doubt grow over time as new questions are asked and new players join the game.

 How do I get rank?

-Rank is given out by Factions based on ability, service to the Faction and often heroic deeds.
-If a Faction deems you worthy of Rank they will soon tell you.
-Certain other in game (IC) organisations are capable of giving out Rank or its equivalent as well but you will need to join those organisations in the game to discover this.
-Mercenaries cannot gain Rank from the Mercenaries but could in exceptional circumstances gain it from a Faction.
+Rank is given out by factions based on ability, service to the faction and often heroic deeds.
+Certain other in game organisations are capable of giving out rank as well but you will need to join those organisations IC to discover this.
+Mercenaries cannot gain rank from within the mercenaries but could in some circumstances gain it from a faction.

 How do I get to be regular CP monster?

-CP has a dedicated Monster Crew which actively recruits from the player base.
-Anybody can apply to join it but please be aware that it is a full time commitment, usually for at least a full CP season, and players will usually need to be vouched for by either your Faction Command, Mercenary liaison team and/or existing CP Staff members.
-You will also need to be a regular CP player with a good knowledge of the rules and how CP works to be considered.
-Please talk to either your Faction Command or Mercenary liaison team or approach a member of the Game Team at an event if you are interested, there is sometimes a waiting list.
+CP has a dedicated monster crew that actively recruits from the player base.
+Anybody can apply to join the team but please be aware that this is a full time commitment, usually for at least a full CP season, and players will usually need to be vouched for by a current member of staff.
+CP looks to recruit experienced players with a good knowledge of the rules and how CP works.
+Please talk to either your faction command or mercenary liaison team or approach a member of the game team at an event if you are interested, there is sometimes a waiting list.
 Alternatively ask on the CP facebook page.

-What counts as armour and what type of armour does mine cont as in CP?
+What counts as armour and what type of armour does mine count as at a CP game?

-Armour is always a tricky area of any LRP rule system as opinions vary widely.
+Armour is always a tricky area of any LRP rule system as opinions can vary widely.
 At CP we strive to strike the right balance between customer enjoyment, practical implementation of relatively simple rules whilst striving to be as inclusive and immersive as possible.
-Always check the rules page here and the amendments and clarifications section here for detailed information on armour.
+Always check the rules pages.

-The golden rules are that to count as armour something must follow these five basic rules:
+The golden rules are that to count as armour something must follow these four basic rules:

-3. Must be easily recognisable as armour as opposed to clothing by other players and referee’s.
+- It must be easily recognisable as armour as opposed to clothing.

-5. Armour cannot be stacked to count as protection.
-It is perfectly acceptable to layer two or more types of armour for character or aesthetic reasons but only the higher level of armour will count.
+- Armour cannot be stacked to count as protection.
+It is perfectly acceptable to layer two or more types of armour for aesthetic reasons but only the higher level of armour will count towards hits.

-Remember opinions do differ and no ruling on what category an armour counts as can be given via email, over the phone or based on a picture.
-The armour must be seen by a Referee at an event for a ruling to be made, advice can of course be given but advice doe not constitute a ruling.
+No ruling on what category an item of armour counts as can be given via email, PM, facebook conversation, over the phone or based on a picture.
+Armour must be seen by a referee at an event for a ruling to be made.